Kiamehr5/iOS-Calculator/README.md

 the executable (.exe) and also feel free to fork this and/or do anything` because it is under the MIT license

+### How to run CalculatorS.py

+You can do this by installing python for your system at [Python's Official Website](https://www.python.org/) and running it [How to run python scripts](https://www.theknowledgeacademy.com/blog/how-to-run-python-scripts/#:~:text=To%20run%20Python%20Scripts%2C%20you,%22%20with%20the%20actual%20filename).

 ### Notices